A very difficult hike that’s best tackled in a group with experienced hikers.

 Hiking Trail Description

 I did this hike in June 2019 with The Catskill 3500 Club.
-Frankly, this is the only way I’d attempt such a challenging route: in a large group, with far more experienced hikers around me.
+Frankly, this is the only way I’d attempt a route this challenging — in a large group, with far more experienced hikers around me.

 The route is long and tough, but extremely rewarding the entire way.

 The first quarter mile through Bear Hole Brook is dangerous and requires great care.
 The ascent of Van Wyck is extremely steep.
 After which, the descent on the other side passes brings you though a gnarly talus field that sits at the base of a steep cliff.

 After all that, the bushwhack from Van Wyck to Table — especially in black fly season — feels truly endless.

 In short, this is still one of the top toughest hikes I’ve done.

 On the other hand, on this day, one member of our group was the lovely Marguerite, a septuagenarian, 420 gridder, and local hiking legend.
 It was a pleasure to spend time hiking in Marguerite’s company.
 Our group was led by Marv and Stefan.

 Bear Hole Brook